WinUpGo

 • online casinos and crypto platforms.

-The main limitation is Islamic regions from the north of the country (for example, Kano and Sokoto),
+The main limitation is Islamic regions from the north of the country (for example, Kano and Sokoto), where gambling is prohibited under Sharia.

 However, in the southern and central regions, gambling is completely legal.